 Tips for Passing

-Below are some valuable tips for passing your pre-employment cognitive ability tests:
+Below are some valuable tips for passing your pre-employment assessment test:

-1. At first, you should get information about the type of you’re going to take from your employer.
-If not, reach out to them and ask for it.
+- At first, you should get information about the type of test you’re going to take from your employer.
+If no information was provided, reach out to them and ask for it.

-2. Take advantage of free pre-employment tests available online or offline for practicing or getting familiar with the format and time frame of the tests.
+- Take advantage of practice pre-employment tests available to get familiar with the format and timeframe of the test.

-3. Especially remember to pay attention to what kind of questions they are and how they are presented.
-Try to complete your free pre-employment test within the given time limit.
-Using a stopwatch might be helpful.
+- Especially remember to pay attention to what kind of questions are there and how they are presented.
+Try to complete your practice tests within the given time limit.
+Using a stopwatch is helpful.

-4. It is always a good idea to calculate the amount of time you can spend on each question so that you can spend your time wisely on the questions using a stopwatch during the actual employment test too.
+- It is always a good idea to calculate the amount of time you can spend on each question so that you can spend your time wisely during the practice and actual employment tests.

-5. If you are going to take it online, get a scrap paper ready aside.
+- If you are going to take it online, have a piece of scrap paper and pencil ready.

-6. Try to be quick and careful at the same time.
-Stay alert to the questions that are tricky.
+- Try to be quick and careful at the same time.
+Stay alert as the questions may be tricky.

-9. While doing your practice tests, ensure that your environmental conditional is realistic too.
+- While doing your practice tests, ensure that your environmental conditions are realistic.
 Choose a quiet place.

-10. Some pre-employment cognitive ability tests might not allow you to take notes or use scrap papers.
+- Some pre-employment tests might not allow you to take notes or use scrap paper.
 So be informed about such details beforehand.
-In case you feel the need to take notes, you can use the technique of visualization.

-11. Don’t be stuck at a question for a long time if you are not sure of the answer.
-You can come back to the remaining or unanswered questions after responding to the ones that you are sure of.
-Also, remember to double-check the answers to the early questions as they are usually too simple for you to have answered correctly.
+- Don’t get stuck on any one question for a long time.
+You can usually come back to the remaining or unanswered questions after responding to the ones that you are sure of.

-12. In case of multiple choice questions, stop the normal urge of guessing the right answer.
+- In the case of multiple choice questions, stop the normal urge to guess the right answer.
 Instead, take a deep breath and use logic.

-13. Maintain a calm and confident attitude before and during the test.
-If you feel stressed, you might feel careless, indecisive or irritated which might affect your cognitive ability tests.
+- Maintain a calm and confident attitude before and during the test.
+If you feel stressed, you might be careless, indecisive or irritated which might affect your cognitive ability.

-15. Some aptitude tests do not allow you to skip questions.
-If you find yourself bogged down on some difficult questions, learn to make the best guess or simply move on after spending a reasonable amount of time on them.
+- Some aptitude tests do not allow you to skip questions.
+If you find yourself bogged down on some difficult questions, make the best guess or simply move on after spending a reasonable amount of time on them.

-16. And yes!
-Don’t forget to go through the instructions or guidelines thoroughly before beginning to answer the questions.
+- And yes!
+Don’t forget to go thoroughly over the instructions or guidelines before beginning to answer the questions.